This is a Super Trope to the following Sub-Trope examples:

 - In "Teacher's Convention", Miss Enight relays a message to Walter Denton that Mr. Boynton was "laid up" and wouldn't be attending the convention with Miss Brooks.
 Walter tells Miss Brooks, leading her to cancel.
 Mr. Boynton wasn't the least bit sick.

 - In the Monk episode "Mr. Monk Goes to the Theater", an actress frames a rival for murder in order to get her part in a play.

-- One of the dance segments from In Living Color! had actresses from the show filling in for the Fly Girls, the show's dance troupe.
+- One of the dance segments from In Living Color! had the actresses from the show dancing in place of the Fly Girls, the show's dance troupe.
 At the end of the skit, the real Fly Girls were revealed to be Bound and Gagged in a closet.